crazy-max/docker-matomo/README.md

 In case you are using queued tracking: Make sure to configure a different database!
 Otherwise queued requests will be flushed.

-## Update
+## Upgrade

-You can update Matomo automatically through the UI, it works well.
+You can upgrade Matomo automatically through the UI, it works well.
 But i recommend to recreate the container whenever i push an update :

 ```bash
 docker-compose pull